Five colorful salmon lures with various designs, including green, purple, and orange, displayed on a wooden surface.

 Winter Salmon Fishing Gear

 Winter is a time of cold, clear waters with excellent visibility, so your gear is visible from a great distance away.
 While the salmon are normally very deep, in the clear water you can run non-glow gear if the sun is shining and light is penetrating the water.
 I use white spoons and white hoochies with an ultraviolet coating such as White Lightning.
+Victoria BC is extremely accessible for anyone wanting to fish with a charter or a even a morning shift.
+Just be sure to check the regulations which can change anytime.

 White hoochies mimic dead or dying squid from “Why Use Squid & Cuttlefish Hoochies for Salmon Fishing?”
 Click image to read the article.